 Katherine Steele Brokaw, Associate Professor of English

 Katherine Steele Brokaw received her PhD in English from the University of Michigan in 2011.
 She is the author of Staging Harmony: Music and Religious Change in Late Medieval Early English Drama (Cornell University Press, 2016), and the Co-Founder of Shakespeare in Yosemite.
 She has also published articles and reviews in Shakespeare Bulletin, Comparative Drama, Literature Compass, and Pedagogy, and in the collection Beyond Boundaries: Rethinking Music Circulation in Early Modern England (Indiana University Press, 2017).
 She is co-editor, with Jay Zysk, of Rethinking the Secular in the Age of Shakespeare, currently under review.
-She is currently editing Macbeth for the Arden performance editions series as well as a monograph on community Shakespeare.
+She is currently editing Macbeth for the Arden performance editions series, and writing a monograph on community Shakespeare.

 At UC-Merced, she teaches medieval and early modern literature, world drama, performance theory, and children's literature, in theUndergraduate English program.
 She is a visiting scholar at the Shakespeare Institute (Stratford-upon-Avon, UK) during the 2017-18 academic year.

 Dr. Brokaw is co-founder of Shakespeare and Yosemite, which debuted in April 2017 with an original play performed in Yosemite National Park featuring scenes from Shakespeare and the writings of John Muir.
 The company will perform A Midsummer Night's Dream in the Park in April 2018.
 She also co-directs and co-produces UC-Merced's annual children's opera, which brings 3500 area schoolchildren to campus every May to experience live opera in Lakireddy Auditorium.
 She acts, directs, and dramaturges in California's Central Valley and, increasingly, around the world as well.